Elementary Teacher-Special Education- Resource

 MINIMUM QUALIFICATIONS: A current special education teaching certificate with appropriate endorsement(s) at the Arizona Department of Education.

-- Must be Highly Qualified according to state and federal standards to fill the position
+- Must be Appropriately Certified according to state and federal standards to fill the specific position.

 - Must be able to pass a fingerprint and background clearance check.